 Suicide Prevention Working Group (SPWG)

-The SPWG was established in 2020, chaired by the Vice-President (Student Experience).
-Membership of the group includes representation and specialist advice from HR, Student Services, the SU, academic colleagues from the Departments of Health & Psychology, as well as external partners from BaNES Public Health Department.
+The SPWG was established in 2020, and is chaired by the Pro-Vice-Chancellor (Student Experience).
+Membership of the group includes representation and specialist advice from HR, Student Support & Safeguarding, the SU, academic colleagues from the Departments of Health & Psychology, as well as external partners from BaNES Public Health Department.

 The group undertook a review of suicide prevention at the University for students and staff in line with the UUK/Papyrus Suicide Safer Universities guidance.
-As a result of this some changes have been implemented and work is ongoing to further develop suicide prevention provision.
+As a result of this some changes have been implemented and work is ongoing to prevent suicide within the University community.

-The work of the SPWG will be integrated into the University’s existing structures alongside the ongoing commitment of the University to achieve the Student Minds Mental Health Charter.
-The SPWG will convene every six months to monitor progress at Bath and keep track of best practice.
+The work of the SPWG is integrated into the University’s existing structures alongside the ongoing commitment of the University to achieve the Mental Health Charter.
+The SPWG will meet every six months to drive this work at Bath and keep track of best practice.